 Passing on the Forex loss

-Other Android smartphone companies are also importing their devices in India, but they are not that costlier.
-To explain that, let’s forget the import taxes for a while and focus on the forex losses that generally comes to act as currency rates fluctuate.
+Other Android smartphone companies are importing their devices to India, but they are not costlier.
+To explain that, let’s forget the import taxes and focus on the forex losses that generally come to act as currency rates fluctuate.

-Most of the smartphone companies absorb these losses and don’t pass it on to the customer.
+Most smartphone companies absorb these losses and don’t pass them on to the customer.
 However, that’s not the case with Apple.
 The Cupertino giant has a strict policy of maintaining the margins.
-INR has depreciated significantly against USD and its effect is clearly visible on the price of the latest iPhone X.
+INR has depreciated significantly against USD, and its effect is visible in the latest iPhone price.

-Every smartphone manufacturer whether it is Google, Samsung, Xiaomi, or any other has a keen eye on the Indian market.
+Every smartphone manufacturer, whether it is Google, Samsung, Xiaomi, or any other, has a keen eye on the Indian market.
 Mostly because of the population and its purchasing power.
-Said that there’s an aggressive marketing war going on between companies from buying full page of a national newspaper to buying a chunk of TV time for advertisement.
+There’s an aggressive marketing war between companies, from buying full pages of a national newspaper to buying a chunk of TV time for advertisement.

 All these costs are ultimately carried forward on the head of the customer.
-Apple is no different, it has also entered into the marketing war in India for its flagship devices, but it is nowhere close to penetrating the mid-range market segment which other manufacturers have captured. iPhone XR, which was supposed to be a little low on prices, is also one of the most expensive phones in India.
+Apple is no different, it has also entered into the marketing war in India for its flagship devices, but it is nowhere close to penetrating the mid-range market segment other manufacturers have captured. iPhone XR, which was supposed to be a little low in price, is also one of the most expensive phones in India.

-There’s no clear indication of when Indian users will pay prices similar to other countries for their iPhone.
-Apple’s manufacturing unit in India will make iPhone SE and not the latest devices.
-Even if that plant operates at its maximum capacity, Indian users will either have to pay the premium prices for flagship devices or settle with an older version, which is the iPhone SE.
+There’s no clear indication of when Indian users will pay prices similar to other countries for their iPhones.
+Apple’s manufacturing unit in India will make iPhone SE, not the latest devices.
+Even if that plant operates at its maximum capacity, Indian users will have to pay the premium prices for flagship devices or settle with an older version, the iPhone SE.